People often ask me why this book is called The Churning. I tell them there are three reasons.

-The first is the churning that is happening all around us: the changes that are happening in politics, the economy, society, and technology, and of course in the environment.
-Together, these have created a volatile, uncertain, complex, and ambiguous world.
+The first is the churning that is happening all around us: the changes that are happening in politics, the economy, society, technology, and of course in the environment.
+Together, these have created the volatile, uncertain, complex, and ambiguous world that some people call the meta-crisis.
 This is the outer, physical churning we face.

-The second reason is the inner, emotional churning that we can sometimes experience as a result: the feelings of loss, uncertainty, anxiety, and even fear that can so easily arise when so much change is happening all at once, and which can make us feel churned around like a sock in a washing machine.
+The second reason is the inner, emotional churning that we can all experience as a result: the feelings of uncertainty, anxiety, loss, and even fear that can arise so easily when so much change is happening and which can make us feel churned around like a sock in a washing machine.
 This is our inner, psychological and emotional churning.

-How much outer churning is happening in your world?
-How much inner churning is that creating, both in you and in the people around you?
-Are you using this as an opportunity to churn yourself from cream into the type of butter you most want to become?
+How much churning is happening in your outer world?
+How much inner churning is that creating, in you and the people around you?
+Are you using this as an opportunity to churn yourself into the type of butter you most want to become?

 (**The ancient Hindus described this same process in the legend of The Churning of the Milk Ocean.)